Deploy on GPU

 • wallaroo.engine_config.Acceleration.Jetson: Nvidia Jetson acceleration used with edge deployments with ARM processors.

 • wallaroo.engine_config.Acceleration.CUDA: Nvidia Cuda acceleration supported by both ARM and X64/X86 processors.
-This is intended for deployment with GPUs.
+This is intended for deployment with Nvidia GPUs.

 SDK Upload Model Returns